 Director: Consult Construct

-- SEO Moves have provided excellent SEO services, advice and work which has led to a significant improvement in sales.
+- Chuffed with the excellent SEO services that have been provided along with the advice and work which has led to a significant improvement in sales.
 We noticed this positive change only 6 weeks into the campaign.Richard Sneath

 Marketing Manager: UK Oak Doors

-- SEO Moves are working on a new large scale website project for Slim Thinkers Ltd. So far, the project is on schedule and the expertise really shines through on both development / programming and SEO.Paul Knight
+- Currently working on a new large scale website project for Slim Thinkers Ltd and have enjoy the company.
+So far, the project is on schedule and the expertise really shines through on both development / programming and on-site optimisation.Paul Knight

 Director of Slim Thinkers

-- Absolutely spot on, forget anyone else for SEO – If you value your business and want quality link building with un-rivalled reporting these are the guys to use!Shaun Preece
+- Absolutely spot on, forget anyone else for Google Rankings – If you value your business and want quality link building with un-rivalled reporting these are the guys to use!Shaun Preece

 Director - Watches of Wales